michael2012z/BitBible/markdown/JPS/files/Gen.md

 28. And he said unto him: 'What is thy name?'
 And be said: 'Jacob.'

-29. And he said: 'Thy name shall be called no more Jacob, but Israel;That is, He who striveth with God. for thou hast striven with G-d and with men, and hast prevailed.'
+29. And he said: 'Thy name shall be called no more Jacob, but Israel;

 30. And Jacob asked him, and said: 'Tell me, I pray thee, thy name.'
 And he said: 'Wherefore is it that thou dost ask after my name?'
 And he blessed him there.

-31. And Jacob called the name of the place Peniel:That is, The face of God. 'for I have seen G-d face to face, and my life is preserved.'
+31. And Jacob called the name of the place Peniel:

-32. And the sun rose upon him as he passed over Peniel,Heb.
-Penuel. and he limped upon his thigh.
+32. And the sun rose upon him as he passed over Peniel,

 33. Therefore the children of Israel eat not the sinew of the thigh-vein which is upon the hollow of the thigh, unto this day; because he touched the hollow of Jacob's thigh, even in the sinew of the thigh-vein.